Step by step guide

 .header("X-API-KEY", "YOUR_API_KEY")

-.method("POST", HttpRequest.BodyPublishers.ofString("{\"roomName\": \"my-room\"}"))
+.method("POST", HttpRequest.BodyPublishers.ofString("{\"roomName\": \"My Room\"}"))

 .build();